How to prepare your child for surgery

-For some, the thought of removing dentures can be traumatic and most doctors and nurses will understand the sensitivity around it.
 Dentures can be a hazard during your operation, as they may become loose and obstruct your airways while you’re under anaesthetic, so in order to keep you safe, you’ll be asked to take them out.
-However, many surgeons will request you remove them right before your anaesthetic, so you can remain comfortable during any preparation.
+However, many surgeons understand that removing dentures can be traumatic and will request you remove them right before your anaesthetic, so you can remain comfortable during any preparation.

-Going to hospital?
-Call nib on 13 16 42 and head to our Going to Hospital page so we can give you extra support throughout your journey.
+If you're an nib member, call us on 13 16 42 and head to our Going to Hospital page so we can give you extra support throughout your journey.